-- With motorcycle engine running and parking brake released, pull the clutch hand lever in against handlebar grip to fully disengage clutch. - 2.
+- 1. With motorcycle engine running and parking brake released, pull the clutch hand lever in against handlebar grip to fully disengage clutch. - 2.
 Press the gear shift lever down to end of its travel and release.
-The transmission is now in first gear. - Ease out the clutch lever and at the same time, gradually open the throttle.
+The transmission is now in first gear.